 Because it’s so full of goodness, colostrum has a thick consistency, and is often golden yellow in colour, and it contains all that your newborn’s tiny tummy needs during the first few days post-birth.

 Around five days after birth, the second stage of breast milk production begins, and usually lasts for two or three weeks.
 You may hear this referred to as your milk “coming in”.
 During this stage of nursing, you’ll begin to produce more calorie-rich milk for your little one as they develop a larger appetite, this will help them to gain back some of the weight that they lost after birth.

 Seeing as the milk produced in this stage is a mix of colostrum and mature milk, it’s colour and consistency can vary from mom to mom and will continue to change as time goes on.

 It’s common to experience engorgement during this stage, which can be painful and uncomfortable.
 To relive the symptoms of engorgement, you can use a cold compress to ease swelling, apply a heat pack to help the flow of milk, or try expressing a small amount of breast milk before feeding using a breast pump.

-By the time that your little one is about two weeks old, the breastmilk you produce is known as mature milk.
-It’s lower in protein but higher in fat and carbohydrates and is often white, light yellow, or blue-tinged in color.
+By the time that your little one is about two weeks old, the breast milk you produce is known as mature milk.
+It’s lower in protein but higher in fat and carbohydrates and is often white, light yellow, or blue-tinged in colour.
 The milk available when your baby starts each feed is known as foremilk and hindmilk is the milk your baby gets at the end of a feed.
 How much you make adjusts according to your baby's habits and needs.